 We're talking about denuclearization.

-One of his uh launch facilities has been dismantled, but now the remains of Americans have come home, are coming home, and we saw that earlier today, but also NATO is also paying more money.
+One of his launch facilities has been dismantled, but now the remains of Americans have come home, are coming home, and we saw that earlier today.

 Well, a lot of things have changed since I became president.

-And when I was with President Obama in the Oval Office, which I guess is something that uh presidents do, they have a meeting, and I had a very interesting meeting.
+And when I was with President Obama in the Oval Office, which I guess is something that presidents do, they have a meeting, and I had a very interesting meeting.

 But he did say the biggest single problem that our country has is the problem with North Korea.

-And he was very perplexed, and I can understand that, and it could have led to war.
+And he was very perplexed, and I can understand that.

 And I did ask, have you spoken to him?

-Uh if you think that Seoul is 28 million people, it's right on the border.
+If you think that Seoul is 28 million people, it's right on the border.

-We had a great meeting, uh historic, and among other things where the remains are starting to come back, missiles have been stopped.
+And among other things, where the remains are starting to come back, missiles have been stopped.

 We don't have rockets and missiles shot over Japan.

-Uh the hostages we got them back, even before I left, we got them back.
+Even before I left, we got them back.

 So many things have changed.